Provide feedback on this item

 Chicago Tribune : a newspaper that can not be intimidated

-Advertisement for the Chicago Tribune's denouncing Senator Hugo Black's investigation of lobbying irregularities.
-It includes a complete reproduction of an 1936 editorial cartoon that link's Black's Ku Klux Klan membership with his attempts at muzzling anti-New Deal opposition.
+In response to Senator Hugo Black's investigation of lobbying irregularities, the Chicago Tribune prints a reproduction of a March 11, 1936, page initially published in the New York Times.
+The page includes an editorial cartoon that links Hugo Black's Ku Klux Klan membership with his attempts at muzzling anti-New Deal opposition.

 1937-09-25